atom/github/docs/rfcs/003-pull-request-review.md

 ![pending review](https://user-images.githubusercontent.com/378023/46927357-e06d3200-d06f-11e8-9eae-b4c289fe16ae.png)

 * If a draft review is already in progress, the "Start a review" button reads "Add review comment".
-* And an additional row is added with options to "Start a new conversation" or "Finish your review".
+* An additional row is added with options to "Start a new conversation" or "Finish your review".

 ##### Submit a review